srackham/rimu/README.md

 ## Learn More

-Read the documentation and experiment with Rimu in the _Rimu Playground_.

-Play with it here <http://rimumarkup.org/rimuplayground.html> or open `rimuplayground.html` locally in your browser.
+Read the documentation and experiment with Rimu in the [Rimu Playground](http://rimumarkup.org/rimuplayground.html) or open the `rimuplayground.html` file locally in your browser.

 See also the _Release Notes_ topic in the _Rimu Playground_.